memextech/nextjs-firebase-functions-template/setup_checklist.md

 - [ ] Login to Firebase: `firebase login`
 - [ ] Enable web frameworks: `firebase experiments:enable webframeworks`
 - [ ] Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)
+- [ ] Switch to Blaze plan to enable advanced features
 - [ ] Register a web app in your Firebase project
 - [ ] Enable Google Authentication in Firebase Console